-This Resource Catalog is designed to be a user-friendly and easy way to find IDEA fiscal information specifically regarding maintenance of state financial support (MFS), local educational agency (LEA) maintenance of effort (MOE), coordinated early intervening services (CEIS), and allocation of IDEA Part B subgrants to local educational agencies (LEAs).
+This Resource Catalog is designed to be a user-friendly and easy way to find IDEA fiscal information specifically regarding maintenance of state financial support (MFS), allocation of IDEA Part B subgrants to local educational agencies (LEAs), LEA maintenance of effort (MOE), and coordinated early intervening services (CEIS).

 - houses in one place OSEP guidance on IDEA fiscal data collection and reporting requirements and CIFR technical assistance products; and